 The standardised PESTLE model captures the following areas:

 - Economic factors including EU exit relevant for the UK, international trade constraints,

 - Legal initiatives including lobbying

-- Environmental constraints such as global warming
+- Environmental regulations such as those concerning global warming

 Each change factor is represented on the radar by a symbol such as a dot or an arrow.
 The symbol’s size, the direction of travel and colour coding will represent the force of impact, its trajectory and the speed with which it approaches the organisation.
 Alternatively, the length of the symbol will illustrate the trend velocity. (i.e. the longer the arrow, the faster the trend comes to the radar centre).

 I advise that business analysts review change radars regularly subject to the industry they reflect and the ecosystem’s volatility level.
-Once completed, the C-suite will instruct business units while making strategic decisions about prioritising the organisation’s portfolio of projects or by making other similar executive arrangements.
+Once completed, the C-suite will instruct business units while making strategic decisions about prioritising the organisation’s portfolio of projects or making other similar executive arrangements.